History of Baku: Medieval and early modern period

 There is little or no information regarding Baku in medieval sources until the 10th century.
 The earliest numismatic evidence found in the city is an Abbasid coin dating from the 8th century AD.
 At that time Baku was a domain of the Arab Caliphate and later of Shirvanshahs.
-During this period, they frequently came under assault of the Khazars and (starting from the 10th century) the Rus.
+During this period, they frequently came under assault by the Khazars and (starting from the 10th century) the Rus.
 Shirvanshah Akhsitan I built a navy in Baku and successfully repelled another Rus assault in 1170.
 After a devastating earthquake struck Shamakhy, the capital of Shirvan, Shirvanshah's court moved to Baku in 1191.
 A mint was put into operation.

 Between the 12th and 14th centuries, a massive fortification was undertaken in the city and around it.
-The Maiden Tower, castles of Ramana, Nardaran, Shagan and Mardakan, and also famous Sabayel castle on the island of the Baku bay was built during this period.
+The Maiden Tower, castles of Ramana, Nardaran, Shagan and Mardakan, and also the famous Sabayel castle on the island of the Baku Bay was built during this period.
 The city walls were also rebuilt and strengthened.

 The biggest problem of Baku during this time was the transgression of the Caspian Sea.
 The rising levels of the water from time to time engulfed much of the city and the famous castle of Sabayel went completely into the sea in the 14th century.
 These led to several legends about submerged cities such as Shahriyunan ("Greek city").

 Hulagu Khan occupied Baku under the domain of the Shirvan state during the third Mongol campaign in Azerbaijan (1231–1239) and it became a winter residence for Ilkhanids.
 In the 14th century, the city prospered under Muhammad Oljeitu who relieved it from some of the heavy taxes.
-Bakuvian poet Nasir Bakui wrote a panegyric to Oljeitu thus creating the first piece of poetry in Azerbaijani language.
+Bakuvian poet Nasir Bakui wrote a panegyric to Oljeitu thus creating the first piece of poetry in the Azerbaijani language.

 Marco Polo had written of Baku oil exports to Near Eastern countries.
 The city also traded with the Golden Horde, the Moscow Princedom, and European countries.